Software Dependencies 2.0: An Empirical Study of Reuse and Integration of Pre-Trained Models in Open-Source Projects: Detailed Methods and Results

 Among the projects, 58.9\% (236 projects) mention PTMs only in source code and not in configuration or documentation files.
 Identifying the actual PTM dependencies in these cases requires code analysis, especially for models loaded dynamically at runtime.
 Another 20.0\% (80 projects) provide partial mentions of PTMs.
 Figure~\ref{fig:breakdown} details this breakdown, showing that 12.0\% (48 projects) mention PTMs only in documentation, 3.5\% (14 projects) only in configuration files, and 4.5\% (18 projects) in both.
 These mentions are often scattered or informal, such as listing model names without version information or source specification.
 Only \ProjectsCentralizedDocumentation (85 projects) explicitly declare all used PTMs in external files.
 Of these, 15.5\% (62 projects) do so only in documentation, 1.5\% (6 projects) only in configuration files, and 4.2\% (17 projects) in both.

 Our review also found that even when PTM names are present in configuration files (\eg YAML or JSON), they rarely include explicit hub information, such as Hugging Face or PyTorch Hub, which limits reproducibility and automation.

+\textbf{Documentation Practices in Single-PTM vs. Multi-PTM Projects.} To understand how project complexity affects documentation practices, we analyzed whether single-PTM and multi-PTM projects differ in their dependency documentation approaches.
+Among single-PTM projects, we found that 70.5\% (136/193) of single-PTM projects mention their PTM only in source code, while 29.5\% (57/193) explicitly declare it in outside source code files: 20.7\% (40 projects) in README only, 2.6\% (5 projects) in configuration files only, and 6.2\% (12 projects) in both.